Peptides Are Safer Than Steroids for Long-Term Muscle Growth

 | Use in Competitive Sports | Many peptides are banned | Widely banned substances |

-When comparing peptides for muscle growth and steroids, peptides are considered safer due to their targeted mechanisms and fewer side effects.
+When comparing peptides for muscle growth and steroids, Peptides and anabolic steroids differ significantly in mechanism of action, regulatory status, and risk profile.
 Here’s why peptides are the preferred choice:

 1. How They Work